 - Consultant dietitians in private practice advise corporations, conduct wellness programs and seminars, counsel groups such as athletes, and promote nutrition through articles and books.

 - Product representatives for pharmaceutical companies advise and educate health professionals.

 - Cooperative Extension agents translate research findings in food and nutrition into consumer education.

 This concentration targets students who have a strong interest in nutrition as it relates to exercise and health.
-It is unique in that it allows students the opportunity to take a variety of classes that are not limited to nutrition, but include public health education, and exercise and sport science.
-Students will graduate with a Bachelor of Science in Nutrition and a minor in Health Studies.
-Although students will be trained in providing nutrition and wellness information, they Academy of Nutrition and Dietetics.
+It is unique in that it allows students the opportunity to take a variety of classes that are not limited to nutrition, but include public health education and kinesiology.
+Students will graduate with a Bachelor of Science in Nutrition.

 Potential career opportunities for these students include positions in